maurges/every-rust-gui-library/notes.md

 Huh, fun.
 I tried dynamically changing the button text, and the sizing breaks.
 How do you size elements anyway?
 The layouting is so weird.

+Actually, the layouting is very easy.
+It's just qml's rows and columns (and grids) with align() added.
+Not GridLayout though!
+Still the question stands: how do I size the elements?
+Can I do it dynamically?

+What happens to messages that are never handled?
+Do they pile, or are they discarded?
+What if my message handling reads different messages on different calls?
+It does so right now too.